olofk/fusesoc/readme.md

     autoreconf -i && ./configure && make
     sudo make install

+FuseSoC should now be installed.
+Next step is to download the standard IP core library (orpsoc-cores).
+Create a new directory that will be used as a workspace directory for building and simulating cores.
+Enter the newly created directory and run

     fusesoc init

 Test your installation by running `fusesoc list-cores`.
 This should return the list of cores that FuseSoC has found.